← Total Productive Maintenance

 The most important comparison is always your own trend over time.

-More than half of productive capacity being lost
+More than half of productive capacity is being lost.

-Don't chase a number.
-OEE is a tool for finding losses — not a scorecard to game.
+Do not chase a number.
+OEE is a tool for finding losses, not a scorecard to game.

 The Six Big Losses